 You can decide to have your separation legally recognised with a decree of judicial separation.
 Although you remain married, judicial separation is similar to divorce and means that you can reach a legally binding financial settlement.
 You cannot, however, remarry unless you do divorce.

 Judicial separation is rare, as there are few circumstances where judicial separation is preferable to divorce.
 Judicial separation is most common if the marriage has lasted less than a year (which means that divorce is not yet possible), or if either of you has strong religious objections to divorce or has no wish to legally dissolve the marriage.
 In some circumstances, annulment may be another option.

 Separation is a good option for some couples.
 As long as you have a fair separation agreement, separation can let you live largely separate lives without needing to involve the court.
 But there are circumstances where you may need to consider legal action.

 If your spouse walks out on you without any kind of agreement, you may want to consult a lawyer.
 If you are financially dependent on your spouse, your lawyer can help ensure that you get the financial support you are entitled to.
 Even if you are happy to be on your own and don't want financial support, it may be best to sort things out now.

 If you or your spouse have international connections - for example, if you spend part of your time living in another country - you should take legal advice straight away.
-Unless you involve the UK courts, there is a risk that your spouse could choose to file for divorce in another country (to your disadvantage) or take your children overseas.
+Unless you involve the UK courts, there is a risk that your spouse may be able to file for divorce in another country (to your disadvantage) or take your children overseas.

-Finally, you may need to take advice if you continue to have problems after separating: for example, if your spouse harasses you or fails to live up to your separation agreement.
+Finally, you may need to take advice if you continue to have problems after separating: for example, if your spouse harasses you or fails to comply with your separation agreement.